arjuY/sales-analysis-tableau/README.md

 # Sales Analysis using Tableau
 The Sales Data Analysis project is a data-driven exploration and analysis of sales and revenue data to extract valuable insights, patterns, and trends.
 In today's data-driven business landscape, understanding sales and revenue performance is crucial for making informed decisions, optimizing strategies, and achieving sustainable growth.
-This project focuses on leveraging data analytics and visualization techniques using MYSQL and Tableau to provide actionable recommendations based on historical sales and revenue data.
+This project focuses on leveraging data analytics and visualization techniques using MYSQL and Tableau to create interactive dashboards to demonstrate the insights effectively to the stakeholders.

 # Data Source
 The data source is a relational database of a harware company.
 It contains following tables: